lbl-srg/funnel/README.md

 ### System Requirements

-The software has been tested on the following platforms for which a library is provided in `./lib`:
+The software has been tested on the following platforms.

   * Linux x64
   * Windows x64